 The types of accounts you use depend on the accounting method you select for your business.
 You can choose between cash-basis, modified cash-basis, and accrual accounting.

-If you use cash-basis accounting, you do not use liability accounts like accounts payable.
+If you use cash-basis accounting, do not use liability accounts like accounts payable and long-term liabilities.

-Whether you use cash-basis, modified cash-basis, or accrual accounting, Patriot Software has you covered.
-Organize your different types of accounts with our easy-to-use accounting software.
-Get started with an obligation-free demo today!
+What’s your accounting method?
+Whatever you decide to use, Patriot Software has you covered.
+Organized your different types of accounts with our easy-to-use and highly-rated accounting software.
+Start a free trial today!